tylerstrickland97/Eats/FinalProject/README.md

 ## What doesn't work
 Everything that exists in our project works, but we did not get to add all of the features we wanted to.
 These features include:
+ - Service worker not validating user token with middleware
+ - Editing a user's profile information (name/password)
  - Leaving a review on a restaurant's page
  - Connect to a Restaurant API instead of using a hardcoded database
  - Favoriting menu items